d-stprix/dl-trade-model-excerpts/README.md

 4)	Shuffling the dataset (NumPy arrays at this point) and separating features from labels.
 5)	Defining KerasTuner’s Bayesian Optimization tuner.
 6)	Run the search.
 For each trial:
-a.
-Build model (and a duplicate Monte Carlo version that has permanently-enabled dropout layers) with hyperparameters specified by tuner.
+    - Build model (and a duplicate Monte Carlo version that has permanently-enabled dropout layers) with hyperparameters specified by tuner.
-b.
-Define custom-built callbacks (early stopping, learning rate scheduler, learning rate and loss plotters) found in custom_callbacks.py.
+    - Define custom-built callbacks (early stopping, learning rate scheduler, learning rate and loss plotters) found in custom_callbacks.py.
-c.
-Wrap dataset by tf.data.Dataset objects (done at the start of every trial since the batch size is a hyperparameter).
+    - Wrap dataset by tf.data.Dataset objects (done at the start of every trial since the batch size is a hyperparameter).
-d.
-Run custom training loop found in custom_loop.py.
+    - Run custom training loop found in custom_loop.py.
-e.
-Save the more profitable model (and Monte Carlo duplicate) weights if the model is profitable with respect to the validation set at the end of any epoch.
+    - Save the more profitable model (and Monte Carlo duplicate) weights if the model is profitable with respect to the validation set at the end of any epoch.

 Training analysis:
 -	Metrics are logged at the end of each epoch and plotted using TensorBoard.
 -	Several batches in each trial are profiled for detailed performance information and the trace.

-Refer to the Wiki for additional information.
+**Refer to the Wiki for additional information.**